ekalexander/ekalexander.github.io.old/index.md

 ## Summary

-I study online/dynamic combinatorial optimization from both a modelling and solving point of view.
+I work on online/dynamic/uncertain combinatorial optimization from both a modelling and solving point of view.
+I also work on bringing together combinatorial optimisation with fair division, social choice theory, and statistics.

 ## Positions